karunmatthew/IntentClassifier/IntentClassification/README.md

 4. Train the rasa model by typing in the following command at the project context root folder<br/>
+    Before training the rasa model, ensure that the rasa custom components are present in the PYTHONPATH environment variable export PYTHONPATH=${PATH_TO_PROJECT}/IntentClassification/rasa_custom/:$PYTHONPATH
     $ rasa train<br/>